RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 #### AlignChain

-Align a chain in the working pose to a chain in a pose on disk.
+Align a chain in the working pose to a chain in a pose on disk (CA superposition).

 ```
 <AlignChain name=(&string) source_chain=(0&Int) target_chain=(0&Int) target_name=(&string)/>